 Opening Door Ceremonies for the church were held in 1994 with Bishop Timothy presiding.
 The marble fixtures had been installed and an artist was hired to handle the touching-up and installation of the murals and iconography.
 The iconostasis was subsequently installed and George Philipakis, an artist, was commissioned to paint new icons for the iconostasis.
 Several months thereafter, the ground-breaking ceremonies for Phase II, the building of the cultural center, were held.

 1995 Cultural Center Groundbreaking and opening

 As our parish thrived and the number of activities grew, it became necessary to add a Cultural/Banquet Center whereby parish activities could be held.
-In xxxx, the St. Nicholas Parish voted to add this extremely vital venue to the community.
+In 1994, the St. Nicholas Parish voted to add this extremely vital venue to the community.
 One large banquet hall was erected, and a separation wall within allowed multiple activities to be held under one roof.
 A large foyer was added, allowing for smaller, more intimate activities to be conducted as well as to serve as a cocktail hour/reception area for larger events.

 Also included in this addition was a complete production-quality kitchen, allowing St. Nicholas parishioners to cook a variety of foods for both fundraising activities and special events.
 This banquet facility was also leased out to many catering organizations to act as their primary banquet center for weddings, baptisms, memorials, and more.

 2017 Expansion of Classrooms, a new Community Center and On-Site Storage